 Find the difference between, Angularjs, Reactjs, and VueJs Here.

 The contact list we use is a facilitator to the page-level component, which is usually the dumb component.
 It is known as a dumb component because it barely knows anything about the messages we send or even about the recipients.
 So, the call is done by a dumb component to the parent to pass the key-value pair for parameters.
-This ensures that the parent component remains unaffected due to the ordering of params as you listen for changes.
+This ensures that the parent component remains unaffected due to the ordering of parameters as you listen for changes.